Recurring checks for broken action links and public page errors

 What this page helps you decide

-Use this page when a single check is not enough because the site changes often or the business depends on working customer-action paths every week.
+Use this page when a single check is not enough because the site changes often or the business depends on working customer paths every week.

 Practical fixes after the scan

-Fix current high-severity customer-path issues before turning on recurring monitoring.
+Fix current high-priority customer path issues before turning on repeat retesting.

-Choose weekly monitoring for routine CMS, menu, service-page, form, or booking updates.
+Choose retesting for routine CMS, menu, service-page, form, or booking updates.

-Use daily monitoring only for high-change pages where a missed contact, order, or booking path would be urgent.
+Use retesting only for high-change pages where a missed contact, order, or booking path would be urgent.

-Keep alert recipients tied to the person who can update the website or contact the vendor.
+Keep alert recipients tied to the person who wants automatic evidence when customer paths change.

 Evidence examples